moorejacob2017/OmenEye/README.md

                         scope or depth.
 Defaults to False.
   --silent              Flag to run without live curses output.
 Defaults to False.
   --blacklist-file BLACKLIST_FILE
-                        The list of blacklist regex to avoid when crawling --canary {basic,adaptive}
+                        A list of blacklist regex to avoid when crawling --canary {basic,adaptive}
                         Use a basic or adaptive HTTP WAF Canary --proxy PROXY         HTTP/S proxy to tunnel requests through (host:port)